Maniabhishek/Golang/g.Concurrent_Programming_in_go/Concurrency/a.ConcurrencyInGoGoroutinesAndChannels.md

 # Concurrency in Go, Goroutines, and channels

 > Go is a powerful language
->> Because it can handle several things effectively and efficiently, and something which is more facinating and powerful is how it handles concurrency
+>> Because it can handle several things effectively and efficiently, and something which is more fascinating and powerful is how it handles concurrency

 ## What is concurrency
 > - A program is called as concurrent if it can handle multiple tasks at the same time.